sukoneck/sudoswap-support/faq.md

  -->

 # How sudoswap.xyz works FAQ

+## At what cost?
+No fees, yes gas.
+There are NO fees; Sudoswap is free.
+However, there are unavoidable transactions that allow the swap to happen.
+These required transactions are:

+1. Both partners have to approve their [assets](#do-I-have-to-approve-all-of-my-assets) to swap.
+2. The swap accepter has to accept.
+3. The swap creator has to pay to cancel it (if they want to).

+The gas price is up to you as always, but in general the computational cost of each of these transactions is pretty low.

 ## Are my assets locked once I create a swap?
 No. Assets never leave your wallet until someone accepts the swap.